-The MSFF is fortunate to have five exceptional Trustees who bring our philanthropy forward into its full potential.
+The MSFF is fortunate to have four exceptional Trustees who bring our philanthropy forward into its full potential.

 Hani Farsi was born in Saudi Arabia and moved to the United States when he was 15 to attend South Kent School in Connecticut.
 After graduating he went on to study for his Bachelor and Master’s degree in International Studies at The American University in Washington DC.
 Hani moved to London in 1993 where he started the office of the Farsi family, organising the investments and holdings of the family and acting as a platform to explore further opportunities.
 During the mid 1990s he created a hospitality company that grew to include various well-known London restaurants including Cecconi’s and the internationally known Soho House chain of members’ clubs.

 The Arts have always been a passion of Hani Farsi’s, which has led to his involvement in the areas of theatre and motion pictures.
 Between 1993 and 2000, he dedicated himself to the Donmar Warehouse Theatre Company in London by becoming a member of its Board of Trustees, under the direction of Sam Mendes.
 During Hani’s time at the Donmar Warehouse, Sam Mendes created such noted productions as The Blue Room starring Nicole Kidman.